bbc/tams/docs/appnotes/0003-tag-names.md

 Status: **Experimental**

 Suggested as a way to build lightweight Attribute-based Access Control in [AppNote0016: Authorisation in TAMS workflows](./0016-authorisation-in-tams-workflows.md).
-A comma seperated list of auth classes used to derive permissions on the Flow.
+A comma separated list of auth classes used to derive permissions on the Flow.

 ## Known Source Tags